Radomir Antić: Barcelona

-Celta de Vigo
+Celta Vigo

-On 29 January 2004, Antić succeeded Miguel Ángel Lotina at an RC Celta de Vigo side one point and one place above the relegation places.
+On 29 January 2004, Antić succeeded Miguel Ángel Lotina at a Celta Vigo side one point and one place above the relegation places.
 He lost 1–0 away to Real Betis on his debut.
 Following this match in which he felt Celta deserved a more positive result, Antić identified overturning the loss of self-confidence among some of his players due to club's weak league position as his biggest challenge.

 Exactly two months after his hiring, Antić quit Celta, who were now second from bottom.
 He took seven points from his nine league games, and was eliminated from the Champions League last 16 by Arsenal.

 Serbia national team

 On 19 August 2008, following reported two-day contract negotiations with the Serbian Football Association (FSS), Antić was announced as the new Serbia head coach, six days before being officially presented at the FSS headquarters on 25 August.
 The appointment marked fifty-nine-year-old Antić's return to coaching after four years and, according to both Antić and FSS president Tomislav Karadžić, the negotiations concluded quickly after Antić's main request of bringing in his own coaching staff led by long-time assistant Rešad Kunovac was accepted.
 Along with a €500,000 bonus incentive tied to the 2010 FIFA World Cup qualification, Antić's annual salary was reported to be in the €305,000—325,000 range; less than the €360,000 per year salary Javier Clemente commanded during his 2006-2007 tenure when the team failed to qualify for Euro 2008.
 Furthermore, Antić's appointment came amid turmoil within the FSS as previous seven-month head coach Miroslav Đukić was being released following the disastrous 2008 Olympic appearance and Đukić's public feuding with the FSS president Karadžić.